 · use a shared language to engage effectively with colleagues

 · develop your career progression through different stages.

 Why is Consultation with the Education Sector important?

 We have initiated a consultation process to inform the development of the standards, and to ensure that the standards will represent the work of paraprofessional educators in Public, Catholic and Independent schools in Australia.

 As part of the consultation process, we have formed an Industry Reference Group (IRG), to provide feedback on the Standards.
-Thank you to the following people who represented their education sector, and helped review Stage 1.
+Thank you to the following people who represent their education sector:

 ASPES Industry Reference Group Members